 Good: Fun to drive small electric town car.
 Has a 90-mile range.
 Fuel cost for 10,000 miles a mere £208.

-Good: Based on the 308 so rides and drives very well, available as a crew van, decent on the motorway with little road noise.
+Good: Based on the 308 so rides and drives well.
+Available as a crew van.
+Decent on the motorway with little road noise.

 Bad: Car snobs need not apply.